jnoortheen/pipm/README.md

 # Testing

-- After installing `text-requirements.txt` just run `invoke test` from the root directory.
+- run `invoke test` from the root directory.

-# version compatibility
+# Version compatibility

-the package is versioned in accordance with `pip`. `pipm-9.*` will be compatible with `pip-9` and so on.
+the package is versioned in accordance with `pip` major version number.
+`pipm-9.*` will be compatible with `pip-9` and such.

 # Uninstallation Notes

 - since pipm overwrites pip executable in path, please make sure that after removing `pipm`, install pip itself with `easy_install`